-Mortgage rates have been on a decline for a couple of years, and that has increased the benefits of a mortgage refinance for homeowners in Washington.
+Mortgage rates have finally started to plateau and even dip, and that has increased the benefits of a mortgage refinance for homeowners in Washington.

 When mortgage rates fall, this presents a prime opportunity for homeowners to refinance their mortgages and take advantage of much lower rates.
 In turn, this can save them tens of thousands of dollars or more over the duration of their mortgage.

-And based on how low mortgage interest rates are today, now may be a great time to capitalize on low rates and save by refinancing.
+And based on how mortgage rates trends are turning, now may be a great time to capitalize on lower rates and save by refinancing.

-When mortgage rates decline, it might make sense to refinance.
+When mortgage rates are low, it might make sense to refinance.
 The financial benefits of refinancing can depend on several factors.
 The homeowner’s current mortgage rate, the rate assigned to the new loan, and the length of time you plan to say in the home all play a role.

 Many people with an existing home loan don’t realize what position they are in, as far as interest rates and refinancing go.
 Or maybe they don’t think about it at all.
-But while rates remain low, homeowners may want to consider the opportunity to refinance to save a bundle.
+But when rates dip, homeowners may want to consider the opportunity to refinance to save a bundle.

-At the same time last year in January 2020, the average rate for a 30-year fixed mortgage loan was 3.60%.
+At the same time last year, the average rate for a 30-year fixed mortgage loan was 6.42%.
 That’s based on the weekly industry survey conducted by Freddie Mac.
-Rates have been declining steadily through the first part of this year, and have actually been on a downward trend since late 2018.
+Rates have been increasing steadily through the year, though they recently dipped from a peak of 7.79%.

-That’s where we are now, as of early January 2021.
-Looking forward, some economists and analysts have predicted that rates will remain low throughout 2021.
-But there’s no way of knowing for sure.
-A lot could change between now and then.
+That’s where we are now, as of late January 2024.
+Looking forward, some economists and analysts have predicted that rates will continue on a declining trend throughout 2024, and hit 6.1% by the end of 2024, according to the Mortgage Bankers Association (MBA).

 Refinancing usually works best as a long-term strategy.
 There are typically closing costs involved, just as there are with a purchase loan.
 So the idea is to save more money over the long term than what you pay in processing / closing fees.
 The point at which this occurs is known as the break-even point.